ChainlinkResources/docs/source/includes/goldmine/_contracts.md

 Parameter | Description
 --------- | -----------
-wallet_id | id of the `Wallet`  signing identity to use for the request method | method name to invoke in the contract params | array of arguments to be encoded and provided to the `method` invocation value | the payment to be included with the transaction, in the network's native currency
+account_id | id of the `Wallet`  signing identity to use for the request method | method name to invoke in the contract params | array of arguments to be encoded and provided to the `method` invocation value | the payment to be included with the transaction, in the network's native currency